lsst-ts/ts_tma/docs/ats_tekniker/ATS_HardwareDesign.md

 ### Ethernet Switches and Connections

-The setup in Tekniker uses 2 switches, a managed one and a unmanaged one.
+The setup in Tekniker uses 2 switches, a managed one and an unmanaged one.

 ```plantuml
 @startuml network connections